-- Create and manage high-quality databases of watershed data and provide high-quality technical mapping to help staff make sound and informed watershed decisions. - Support flood and hazard mapping studies, analysis and delineation as well as the development of catchment and subwatershed reports. - Create tools to ensure the data is readily accessible to staff, consultants and the public.
+- Create and manage high-quality data sets and provide mapping, apps and other tools to help staff make sound and informed watershed decisions. - Support flood and hazard mapping studies, analysis and delineation as well as the development of watershed analysis reports. - Create tools to ensure data is readily accessible to staff, consultants and the public.